latina-in-tech/latina-in-tech.github.io/docs/community/README.md

 twitter: https://twitter.com/gdesossi
 website: https://www.gdesossi.com/
 ```
-- here the structure of the fields:
+- here is the structure of the fields:
    - `fullname`: your full name (required, min 3 characters)
    - `bio`: a short description of yourself/job title (required, min 3, max 30 characters)
    - `picture`: the name of the picture file